-Chemistry (CH)
+Chemistry (CH) Science and Mathematics Bachelor of Science

-Scott Dorman, David J.A.
-Schedler, Clyde T. Stanton, Laura K. Stultz
+Scott Dorman, David J. A. Schedler, Clyde T. Stanton, Laura K. Stultz

 Career opportunities in chemistry include health care, teaching, and government and industrial research.
-Students who expect to be certified as professional chemists or attend graduate school in chemistry should take the courses listed under the professional chemistry track.
-Students can receive an American Chemical Society certified degree by completing the requirements for the professional chemistry track and also take CH 408.
-An alternative major is available for students pursuing health care careers such as medicine or dentistry or graduate school in biochemistry.
-Students wishing to prepare for teaching chemistry in secondary schools should complete a chemistry major and confer with the Division of Education concerning additional requirements in education.
+Students who expect to work in the field of chemistry or attend graduate school in chemistry should take the courses listed under track 1.
+Students can receive an American Chemical Society certified degree by completing the requirements for track 1 and also taking CH 408.
+Track 2 is available for students pursuing health care careers such as medicine or dentistry or graduate school in biochemistry.
+Students wishing to prepare for teaching chemistry in secondary schools should complete a chemistry major and confer with the education department concerning additional requirements in education.